 District 4 Supervisor Karen Mitchoff

-DUE TO THE HEALTH OFFICER’S ORDER TO SHELTER IN PLACE, MY OFFICE IS CLOSED AND STAFF ARE WORKING REMOTELY.
-PLEASE CALL 925-521-7100 OR SEND AN EMAIL TO SUPERVISORMITCHOFF@BOS.CCCOUNTY.US WITH ANY QUESTIONS OR CONCERNS.
+DURING THIS TIME, MY OFFICE AND I CONTINUE TO WORK REMOTELY.
+TO REACH MY OFFICE, PLEASE CALL 925-521-7100 OR SEND AN EMAIL TO SUPERVISORMITCHOFF@BOS.CCCOUNTY.US AND WE WILL GET BACK TO YOU PROMPTLY.
 WE ARE COMMITTED TO CONTINUE PROVIDING SERVICE TO RESIDENTS OF DISTRICT IV.